Y Neuadd Lwyd

 |Further details outdoors|

-The cottage has a private courtyard garden overlooking Moel Siabod and the stunning Snowdonia countryside which is well stocked with mature shrubs and flowering perennials thoughout the spring and summer months.
-Guests are welcome to bring their own barbecues provided that its use is strictly in accordance with the property owners guidelines.
+The cottage has a well stocked private courtyard garden overlooking Moel Siabod and the stunning Snowdonia countryside.
+Guests are welcome to bring their own barbecue provided that it is used in strict accordance with the owner's guidelines.
 Outdoor seating, table and sun parasol are provided from early Spring to late Autumn.

 Freshly made beds, pre-heated cottage (when required) and a welcome tray of tea, coffee, sugar and Welsh cakes on arrival.

 The North Wales region